-TIER 3 READINESS GUIDELINE

-Documentation of:

-- Standard system for identifying students for Tier 2 supports - Process to identify function of behavior and match intervention to the function - At least one research-based small-group and/or to retect available intervention is lay implemented, the second intervention has been piloted and plans are in place for full implementation. - Staff has received training for implementation of interventions - Use individual student data for making decisions about when to continue, intensify, change, or fade intervention - Family members are informed of the Tier 2 process and regularly updated about child's progress
+TIER 3 READINESS GUIDELINE DOCUMENTATION/NOTES: Documentation of: Which are in place, in use, and documented? #'s 1.
+Standard system for identifying students for Tier 2 supports Instrument(s) consistently used: 2.
+Process to identify function of -Intervention Planning Guide behavior and match intervention to the -Advanced Tier Data Collection Spreadsheet function Adapted FACTS Part A 3.
+At least one research-based smallgroup and/or targeted behaviora intervention is fully imple entern r one is fully implemented, and included in intervention has been piloted and plans Fidelity are in place for full implementation.
+4. Staff has received training for implementation of interventions 5.
+Use individual student data for making decisions about when to continue, intensify, change, or fade intervention 6.
+Family members are informed of the Tier 2 process and regularly updated about child's progress